VehpuS/vscode-rtl-ui-support/README.md

 - [Support for RTL languages #11770](https://github.com/microsoft/vscode/issues/11770)
 - [Support for RTL languages (such as Arabic / Hebrew / Persian etc.) #86667](https://github.com/microsoft/vscode/issues/86667)
 - [[rtl] Add Right-to-Left editing #4994](https://github.com/microsoft/vscode/issues/4994)

+## Additional Notes
+- To compile this package, run: ```vsce package```.
+[More info can be found here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
+  - This is useful as it allows loading the .vsix package directly, which seems to respond better to the monkey-patch extension (though as mentioned above, this was still unsuccessful).

 <!--
 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.